 Jonathan Rashleigh Knight was born in Worcester, Massachusetts, on November 29, 1968.
 Along with his brother Jordan, he achieved celebrity status in the late 1980s as part of the boy band New Kids on the Block.
 In 1994, when the group split up, Knight sought a low-profile life working in real estate.
-In 2011, he resurfaced in the spotlight when NKOTB reunited and he came out publicly as gay.
+In 2008, he resurfaced in the spotlight when NKOTB reunited and in 2011 when he came out as gay to the public.

 Jonathan Rashleigh Knight was one of six children born to Allan Knight, a carpenter turned Episcopal priest, and Marlene Putnam, a social worker.
 (His parents, who were Canadian, split during Knight's childhood years.)
 Although a shy kid, Knight was a standout singer in his church choir.